Concordium/Concordium-Free-Open-Grants-Program/README.md

 * Dr. Ales Bizjak – Concordium Senior Software Engineer
 * Dr. Thomas Dinsdale-Young – Concordium Senior Researcher

-## Project ideas
+## Project ideas ( RFP)
-An non-exhaustive overview of ideas and broad project ideas we would potentially be interested in funding can be found [here](https://github.com/Concordium/Concordium-Open-Grants-Initiative/blob/main/alphacentauri_ideas.md).
+An non-exhaustive overview of ideas and broad project ideas ( RFPs) we would potentially be interested in funding can be found [here](https://github.com/Concordium/Concordium-Free-Open-Grants-Program/blob/main/rfps/RFP-Alpha-Centuari.md).
 Soon a complete list of accepted applications will be available too.

 Applications represent concrete and deployable ideas for projects that we aim to see running on top of Concordium.
 Teams are encouraged to apply even if another team has already applied to implement a certain project, we invite you to proceed anyway if you are interested.